albina-astr/ReportGenerator/ReportGenerator/lib/jaxb-ri/samples/j2s-xmlAdapter/readme.txt

 mechanism for reading/writing XML content into and out of Java applications.

-The XmlAdapter interface defines the methods for data reading/writing.
+The XmlAdapter interface defines the methods for dataList reading/writing.

 /*
  *  ValueType - Java class that provides an XML representation
- *              of the data.
+ *              of the dataList.
 It is the object that is used for
  *              marshalling and unmarshalling.
  *
  *  BoundType - Java class that is used to process XML content.